mokayaj857/Event-Ticketing/README.md

 - Event organizers can mint unique, tamper-proof tickets with embedded event details.
 - Blockchain-backed transparency guarantees authenticity and secure transfers.

+### 🤖 AI Assistant

+- An intelligent chatbot designed to help users navigate the EventVax platform
+- Provides accurate, context-aware answers about ticket purchasing, wallet connections, event creation, and more
+- Offers step-by-step guidance for blockchain interactions and NFT ticket management
+- Features a beautiful floating UI that's accessible throughout the platform

 ### 📲 QR Code Verification

 - Each ticket is embedded with a unique QR code for instant and tamper-proof validation.